Blazeflack/MyMangaTagger/README.md

   - Set the pattern via the settings dialog
   - Live preview and "Reset" button included
 - After editing, rename and organize files during processing
   - If moving of files is enabled, processed files are placed in the configured output folder.
-By default it uses `\Processed\...` relative to the source location of the file.
+By default, it uses `\Processed\...` relative to the source location of the file.
 A fixed and absolute path can also be configured.
     - Files with a `Series` value will be placed in `\OUTPUT_FOLDER\<SERIES_NAME>\...`
 - Save metadata as `ComicInfo.xml` inside archive